-Though there are more than 100 colleges and universities in Massachusetts — that’s a whole lot of students! — Massachusetts is not too friendly to those on a budget.
-In fact, the cost of living in The Bay State averages 30% higher than the rest of the country.
+Perusing the best New England college towns?
+Though there are more than 100 colleges and universities in the state of Massachusetts — that’s a whole lot of students! — Massachusetts is not too friendly to those on a budget.
+In fact, the cost of living in The Bay State averages 39% higher than the rest of the country.
 Fortunately, college towns vary dramatically when it comes to the cost of living.

 Massachusetts College of Liberal Arts